MaxIsOntoSomething/Tradingview-Binance-Webhook/README.md

    ```

 2. **Configure API keys and settings**:
-   - Update `config.json` with your Binance API keys and desired settings:
+   - Copy `config_template.json` to `config.json` and update it with your Binance API keys and desired settings:
      ```json
      {
          "BINANCE_API_KEY": "your_binance_api_key",